Healthy Diet Plan to Recover Fast from Flu

 Amid the ongoing pandemic and it’s rising variant cases, several people are experiencing flu-like symptoms including fever, cough, body ache, and cold.
 The seasonal changes along with irregular meal times might be to blame.
 While it is important to take adequate rest along with medicines to recover quickly, diet plays a very important role in the overall process of recovery.

-So, dietician Avni is of the opinion that it is time to eat properly and mindfully to nourish your health back as well as develop and improve immunity to ward off future illnesses.
+So, Dietitian Avni is of the opinion that it is time to eat properly and mindfully to nourish your health back as well as develop and improve immunity to ward off future illnesses.

-Here are a couple of sample diets that could help you with flu recovery, and forming immunity over a long time as suggested by India’s eminent dietician, Avni Kaul.
+Here are a couple of sample diets that could help you with flu recovery, and forming immunity over a long time as suggested by India’s eminent Dietitian, Avni Kaul.

 Since several people are again falling sick and having flu-like symptoms, the following diet, besides good rest and medicines, should help you recover faster.